DILiS-lab/loopdetect_for_matlab/README.md

 ```

 ## Workflow and documentation
-A possible workflow and useful command are described in detail in the file *workflow_FBLDetect_Matlab.html* (also as pdf), that relies on the live script workflow_FBLDetect_Matlab.m.
+A possible workflow and useful command are described in detail in the file *workflow_LoopDetect_Matlab.html* (also as pdf), that relies on the live script workflow_LoopDetect_Matlab.m.

 Each function file contains a description with examples of usage which can be called using Matlab's *help* function.
 The m-files are furthermore documented in in the folder *doc_from_m2html*, documentation generated from m2html (https://www.artefact.tk/software/matlab/m2html/).

 ## License

-All code is licensed under the GNU GPLv3, FBLDetect, FBLDetect_for_Matlab, FBLDetect_for_R, FBL_Detect_for_Python, Copyright (C) 2020  Katharina Baum.
+All code is licensed under the GNU GPLv3, LoopDetect, LoopDetect_for_Matlab, LoopDetect_for_R, LoopDetect_for_Python, Copyright (C) 2020  Katharina Baum.